ivs-kuleuven/platosim3/docs/source/InputFile.md

 * pitch [arcsec]
 * roll [arcsec]

-The path of this file, relative to the [project location](#projectLocation), must be provided via the  [JitterFileName]{#jitterFileName) parameter in the configuration file.
+The path of this file, relative to the [project location](#projectLocation), must be provided via the  [JitterFileName](#jitterFileName) parameter in the configuration file.

 To ensure a realistic modelling of the jitter, the time step in the jitter time series must be smaller than the [exposure time](#exposureTime).